jharring17/CS-554-Final-Project/README.md

 #### Server (Express.js):
 1. Cd into the server folder `cd server` from the root directory
 2. Install the dependencies using `npm i`
-3. Run the React.js server `npm run dev`
+3. Run the Express.js server `npm start`

 ## Deployment
 The app is deployed on EC2 Micro using tmux.
 Tmux is a multiplexer for terminals which allows multiple terminals to be accessed and stored in the background.
 This allows the server to be continuously running even when a terminal isn't openned.